Saratoga Casino Hotel

 Saratoga Casino Hotel (formerly Saratoga Casino and Raceway) is an establishment in Saratoga Springs, New York.
 Saratoga Casino Hotel is home to a 1/2-mile standardbred race track, with a racino and hotel located inside the racetrack's grandstand.
-Saratoga Casino Hotel is not to be confused with the historic Saratoga Race Course thoroughbred race track located across the street on Nelson Avenue.
+Saratoga Casino Hotel is not connected to the historic Saratoga Race Course thoroughbred race track located across the street on Nelson Avenue.